-channel: This field is valid only for advertise messages, in which case it SHALL specify a allocated channel number, in the range zero to 63 inclusive.
+channel: This field is valid only for advertise messages, in which case it SHALL specify an allocated channel number, in the range zero to 63 inclusive.
 All other values are RESERVED.

 speed: This field is valid only for advertise messages, in which case it SHALL specify the speed at which stream packets for the indicated channel are transmitted.
-The encoding used for speed is specified by Table 2. bandwidth: This field SHALL be zero; it is allocated in the group address descriptor to accommodate future extensions to MCAP that specify quality of service and utilize the isochronous capabilities of Serial Bus.
+Table 2 specifies the encoding used for speed.

+bandwidth: This field SHALL be zero; it is allocated in the group address descriptor to accommodate future extensions to MCAP that specify quality of service and utilize the isochronous capabilities of Serial Bus.